Andhra carries out power sector reforms, can borrow Rs 1,515 cr

-New Delhi, Feb 4 (IANS) Andhra Pradesh has become the second state to undertake the power sector reforms stipulated by the Finance Ministry's Department of Expenditure, and has become eligible to mobilise additional financial resources equivalent to 0.15 percent of its Gross State Domestic Product (GSDP).
+New Delhi: Andhra Pradesh has become the second state to undertake the power sector reforms stipulated by the Finance Ministry's Department of Expenditure, and has become eligible to mobilise additional financial resources equivalent to 0.15 percent of its Gross State Domestic Product (GSDP).

 As part of the reforms, the state has started Direct Benefit Transfer (DBT) of electricity subsidy to farmers with effect from September 2020, thus successfully implementing one out of the three stipulated reforms in the power sector.